axiros/terminal_markdown_viewer/README.md

-Markdown is "simple" enough to be well displayed on modern (256 color) terminals (except images that is).
+If markdown is often "simple" enough to be somewhat readable on 256 color terminals (except images that is).

 <img src="./samples/1.png" width=500>